 Scholars have a duty to the communities they serve.
 I believe passionately that knowledge and learning ought to be accessible to all.
 For this reason, I co-founded the Ragged Alliance in association with the Ragged University.
 Delivering free talks in the local community, the Ragged Alliance is an initiative designed to promote open access and public debate.
 I also deliver a free and open public course in critical language awareness each year.

-McDonough, T.D. and Reynolds, P. et al (forthcoming).
-Criticality From The Inside.
+McDonough, T.D. and Reynolds, P. (2018).
+Institutional Discourses and Social Change.
+In Reynolds, P. et al (Eds.).
+Criticality from the Inside.
 Newcastle: Cambridge Scholars.

 McDonough, T.D.
 (2017).
 Review of Charteris-Black (2016) Fire Metaphors: Discourses of Awe and Authority.
 Discourse and Communication 11(6).
 London: Sage.